David ReaganContent Writer

 - David is an Internet Marketing Consultant at WebFX with a B.S.B.A in Marketing from Shippensburg University.
 He specializes in local SEO and loves to keep up with the industry and explore new strategies for the local SEO team.
 In his spare time, you can often find him working out, completing a Sudoku puzzle, or watching football, wrestling, or hockey.

 Most small- to mid-sized businesses know how crucial it is to optimize their locations on Google Business Profile (GBP) — formerly known as Google My Business — to improve rankings for local searches and get more leads on Google Maps.
 However, with numerous items to edit and Google’s rapid rate of changes, it may be hard to determine what local ranking factors to focus on in 2023.

 In this post, we look at the items on GBP that impact rankings — help you show up for more searches — and the items that don’t impact rankings but are still useful.
 Keep reading to find out more, and call 888-601-5359 to speak with an expert today!

 Join 200,000 smart marketers and get the month’s hottest marketing news and insights delivered straight to your inbox!

 (Don’t worry, we’ll never share your information!)

 Overview of Google Business Profile ranking factors

-Here is the impact of different items on Google Business Profile:
+Here how different items on Google Business Profile impact your Google position:

 - High impact on rankings: Business name, categories, landing page, address, and reviews.